 In many cases, you can choose either to book a room with meals or without meals when you make a reservation at Ryokan.They generally offer a wide range of plans and deals which match everyone’s needs depending on their budget and itinerary.

 Therefore, if you want to try local restaurants rather than having meals prepared by Ryokan, book a room which doesn’t include meals.
 It will help you save money and explore the hidden spots around the area on your own.
 On the other hand, if you want to spend a relaxing night in your own room, choose a Ryokan with a package plan which includes dinner and breakfast.
 At some Ryokan, dinners are delivered and served in each guest room.
+We recommend you try some meals at Ryokan if possible since it’s often a great set of meals prepared with seasonal and local ingredients around the area!

 Typical Ryokan meals are traditional Japanese-style multi-course meals known as Kaiseki.
-It is an elaborate and elegant dinner course which often features seasonal ingredients, fresh Sashimi, miso soup, rice, and much more.
+It is an elaborate and elegant dinner course that often features seasonal ingredients, fresh Sashimi, miso soup, rice, and much more.
 Read our blog below to find out more about Kaiseki.

 5. Best Ryokan experiences around Tokyo!